epos-eu/opensource-kubernetes/README.md

   populate    Populate the existing environment with metadata information

 Flags:
-  -h, --help      help for epos-kubernetes-cli
+  -h, --help      help for opensource-kubernetes
-  -v, --version   version for epos-kubernetes-cli
+  -v, --version   version for opensource-kubernetes

-Use "epos-kubernetes-cli [command] --help" for more information about a command.
+Use "opensource-kubernetes [command] --help" for more information about a command.
 ```

 ## Deploy a new environment